-23. Create an appropriate internal and external living environment (in accordance with Policy DE6 - Housing Standards); amenity for existing neighbours and prospective residential occupants in terms of privacy, natural light, outlook, shade, gardens and open spaces; and a working, learning or social environment for non-residential development appropriate to the type of use;

-- 24. Where lifts are proposed, ensure at least one is capable of fitting a full-size horizontal stretcher; - 25.
-Ensure the proposal will not unacceptably affect the health, safety and amenity of the city and its citizens; - 26.
-Ensure that property extensions are sympathetic to the main building and architecturally responsive to the proportions, features and style of the host building; - 27.
-Ensure that any ancillary (including free-standing) structures such as garages, car ports, cycle stores and bin stores are designed to complement the style of the proposed building(s) and respect building lines; - 28.
-Incorporate the requirements of policies EN3, EN9, EN10, DE7 and DE8 (green infrastructure, flood defences, SUDs, energy generating and efficiency) as an integral part of the development design;
+- 25. Create an appropriate internal and external living environment ensuring; the provision of adequate kitchen, bathroom and communal living space for the number of potential occupiers; amenity for existing neighbours and prospective residential occupants in terms of privacy, natural light, outlook, shade, gardens and open spaces; and a working, learning or social environment for non-residential development appropriate to the type of use; - 26.
+Does not unacceptably affect the health, safety and amenity of the city and its citizens; - 27.
+Ensure that property extensions are sympathetic to the main building and architecturally responsive to the proportions, features and style of the host building; - 28.
+Ensure that any ancillary (including free-standing) structures such as garages, car ports, cycle stores and bin stores are designed to complement the style of the proposed building(s) and respect building lines; - 29.
+Incorporate the requirements of policies XX (green infrastructure, flood defences, SUDs, energy generating and efficiency) as an integral part of the development design;